MODELING the BC&G in S (1:64) Scale

 The American log loader was scratchbuilt from styrene and brass.
 It includes some interior detail.
 The double-flanged wheels are from N gauge cars.
 The boom can be raised to display the crane in working position or lowered, as seen here, for transport.

-This model of the ERC&L four wheel logging caboose was scratchbuilt with the exception of the car's ends and steps.
-They are from an old Flyer caboose.
+The ERC&L operated two old 4-wheel logging cabooses.
+The model on the left was scratchbuilt with the exception of the car's ends and steps that are from an old Flyer caboose.
 The sides are scribed styrene and the roof is brass.
 The axle journals are parts of American Flyer trucks turned 90 degrees with braces added per the prototype photos.
+The model on the right, the caboose that Raymond Davis used to sleep in when staying overnight in the woods was completely scratchbuilt from styrene with ladders and grabs made from brass rod.

 BC&G #14